YDK-Solutions/ydk/sdk/python/core/docsgen/guides/opendaylight.rst

     crud_service.create(provider, bgp)

-Note if there were any errors the above API will raise an exception with the base type :py:class:`YPYError<ydk.errors.YPYError>`
+Note if there were any errors the above API will raise an exception with the base type :py:class:`YError<ydk.errors.YError>`

 Logging
 -------